UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `california_wildfire_visualizer` project is released with a Code of Conduct.
+Please note that the `longevity_visualizer` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.